 top of page

-A-ND Playscheme offers a unique sensory & neurodivergent inclusive environment, fully renovated in April 2022 thanks to the support of our wonderful partners at Global E&C.
+A-ND Aberdeen Playscheme offers a unique sensory and neurodivergent inclusive environment, fully renovated in April 2022 thanks to the support of our wonderful partners at Global E&C (now Nexos), and sensory equipment further upgraded in July 2024 thanks to the generous support of Apache.

-Our playscheme environment has been uniquely designed, in collaboration with our children & families, to meet the individual & sensory needs of autistic & neurodivergent children & young people from ages 4 to 18 years.
+Our playscheme environment has been uniquely designed, in collaboration with our children and families, to meet the individual and sensory needs of autistic and neurodivergent children and young people from ages 4 to 18 years.

-Our trained, skilled & dedicated staff team offer a wide range of indoor & outdoor activities, focusing on having fun, while developing physical health, living skills & self care, wellbeing & self-esteem, supporting sensory differences, communication, social skills & relationships.
+Our trained, skilled and dedicated staff team offer a wide range of indoor and outdoor activities, focusing on having fun, while developing physical health, living skills and self care, wellbeing and self-esteem, supporting sensory differences, communication, social skills and relationships.

-We use Outcomes Star to co-produce personal plans & set agreed outcomes to work towards with our young people & often their parents/carers in the following areas:
+We use Outcomes Star whenever possible to co-produce personal plans and set agreed outcomes to work towards with our children, young people and often their parents/carers in the following areas:

 • School & learning